chrisgrieser/nvim-early-retirement/README.md

 	-- associated buffer as well.
 Requires Neovim >= 0.10.
 	-- (This feature is independent from the automatic closing) deleteBufferWhenFileDeleted = false,

+	-- Function to delete the buffer.
+The argument provided to the function is -- the buffer number.
+If nothing is provided the plugin will just call -- nvim_buf_delete.
+	deleteFunction = nil,
 }
 ```